lexica/web-lexica/README.md

 Here are a list of its noteworthy shortcomings:

-1. It has not been translated to other languages, despite being able to play games in other languages
+1. The game has not been translated to other languages, despite being able to play games in other languages
 1. There are no preferences (Language, theme, etc)

+Less important, but still missing, items are:

+1. Several poor App layouts/styles/interactions.
+If you enjoy `web-lexica`, but get tripped up by something in the design, please feel free to [submit an issue](https://github.com/lexica/web-lexica/issues) detailing the problem and suggested improvements
 1. When creating a multiplayer game, the QR code leads to the Android App's landing page, with no option for a direct link to a `web-lexica` game (The page's URL does dynamically update though, and can be used to share games)
 1. Board rotation has not been implemented
 1. A post-game `Share` option has not been implemented